Winter Steelhead Fishing Trip Idea

 Activities: Fishing, Crabbing & Clamming

 Of the many outdoor recreational activities here on Oregon’s Adventure Coast, winter steelhead fishing is undoubtedly a favorite among sportsmen!
-Coos Bay, North Bend and Charleston has a bounty of incredible fishing options, so we asked a local expert where fishermen can go to find the best winter steelhead fishing.
+Coos Bay, North Bend and Charleston have a bounty of incredible fishing options, so we asked a local expert where fishermen can go to find the best winter steelhead fishing.

 We checked with Gary Vonderohe, a Fish Biologist with the Oregon Department of Fish & Wildlife in Charleston, who shares his tips and recommendations below to help you plan your winter steelhead fishing trip to Coos Bay!